Grantville, Victoria: History

 The town fell into decline after the closure of the last of the sawmills in the early 1900s however 60 years on saw a new industry emerge around sand extraction for the production of concrete, this activity has revitalized the town which has seen an influx of new residents, and of new home construction.

 Facilities

-The town houses some small shops including a bakery, fast food and real estate agencies as well as a petrol station.
+The town houses some small shops including a bakery, fast food which include pizza, sovlaki, pantry and fish & chips, and real estate agencies as well as a petrol station and a Foodworks.
 There are also some bed and breakfasts and a foreshore caravan park.

 Near the coastline, there is a jetty as well as a small park, manual pad and adventure playground.
 There is also a boat ramp.

 Grantville also has a Bendigo Community Bank, a pharmacy which trades 7 days a week, a news agency and Post office.

 It also boasts medical facilities and a 24-hour ambulance service.
 It is well served by a volunteer Fire Brigade (CFA) 24/7.